justinmk/vim-sneak/README.md

 minimalist, well-behaved plugin that provides:
   - move to any location with `s` followed by exactly two characters
+  - move anywhere, even offscreen (unlike EasyMotion)
+  - jump back to the point of `s` invocation--repeated motion (;,) does not add to the jump list
   - written from scratch, inspired by EasyMotion and seek.vim
   - jumps immediately to first match, unlike EasyMotion
   - gets out of your way as soon as you move the cursor